cleolibrary/CLEO-Redux/docs/en/imports.md

 # Imports

 You can import other scripts and some custom file formats in your code to make the code modular and share the common logic.
+This page describes static `import` statements (unconditional importing).
+Their format matches the [ES6 import syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import).
+CLEO Redux also supports [dynamic imports](./async.md#dynamic-imports) (importing on-demand).

 ## Importing scripts

 - Extensions: `.js`, `.mjs`, `.ts`

-The runtime supports the `import` statement as described in [this article](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import).

 `./` in a path resolves to the current file's directory.
 If a script is located at `C:\Game\CLEO\mod1\extra\addon.js` and it contains `import { foo } from './bar.js'`, the runtime will try to load `C:\Game\CLEO\mod1\extra\bar.js`.